 The residential staff arranges for doctor visits and transports students wherever they may need to go.
-The staff also distributes medicines according to prescription schedules and generally keeps an eye on the health of each student, caring for them in times of illness and ensuring they get medical attention if needed.
-Parents are continually kept in the loop and must approve of all medical procedures, prescriptions, and expenses.
+The staff also distributes medicines according to prescription schedules and keeps an eye on the health of each student, caring for them in times of illness and ensuring they get medical attention if needed.
+We communicate with parents regularly if there is a medical issue.

 What happens after Boise Girls Academy ends?

 Near the end of your daughter’s stay, we work with the family to start the process of reintegration back into family life.
 We also provide a 3-5 month aftercare plan to support the family and the student through the first initial months after returning home.

 Boise Girls Academy is a ministry of Teen Challenge – Pacific Northwest.
 University studies and national surveys concluded that the Teen Challenge success rate for the last 30 years has been 86% for residents who graduate.
 For those students taken out early, the failure rate is just as high.
 In other words, nearly 9 out of 10 residents who graduate BGA have a lifelong change in behavior toward more positive thinking and motivations.

 We have taken every precaution to deter students from running away.
 A monitored alarm system, installed on dorm windows and every door with outside access, discourages runaway attempts.
 Our staff keep a careful watch for runaway potential, especially during the initial, introductory time period for a new resident.
 New students must always travel with an escort on campus, and no off-campus visits are permitted until we are confident that the student has no intention of running away.

 We request that you carefully select birthday gifts that will encourage and contribute to her progress.
 Please keep in mind that the gift should be small enough to fit in her wardrobe and dresser drawers.

 How can I contact my daughter in case of emergencies?